Cora Diamond: Education and career

-Diamond received her Bachelor of Arts degree from Swarthmore College in 1957, and her Bachelor of Philosophy degree from St Hugh's College, Oxford (where her tutor was Paul Grice, in 1961.
-She began a master's in economics in MIT in 1957, but she never finished it, realising, after attending classes with Paul Grice (who was visiting Harvard at the time) and Morton White, that she wanted to pursue her interests in Philosophy.
+Diamond received her Bachelor of Arts in mathematics from Swarthmore College in 1957, and her Bachelor of Philosophy degree from St Hugh's College, Oxford in 1961.
+She began a master's in economics at the Massachusetts Institute of Technology in 1957.
+However, she never finished it, realising, after attending classes at Harvard taught by Paul Grice and Morton White, that she wanted to pursue philosophy.
 Before she began the BPhil, she spent a year saving money by working at IBM.
-After her BPhil she taught at the University of Swansea (1961–62), University of Sussex (1962-1963), and University of Aberdeen (1963-1971).
+At Oxford, for the duration of her BPhil, her tutor was Paul Grice.
+After the BPhil, she taught at the University of Swansea (1961–62), University of Sussex (1962-1963), and University of Aberdeen (1963-1971).
 In 1969, she spent a year at the University of Virginia on a visiting appointment.
-In 1971, she moved there and has taught there ever since.
+In 1971, she moved to Virginia and taught at the University of Virginia until retiring in 2002.
 She was elected to the American Academy of Arts and Sciences in 2024.

 Philosophical work

-One of Diamond's most famous articles, "What Nonsense Might Be", criticizes the way that the logical positivists think about nonsense on Fregean grounds (see category mistake).
+One of Diamond's most famous articles, "What Nonsense Might Be", criticizes, on Fregean grounds, the way that the logical positivists think about nonsense.
 Another well-known article, "Eating Meat and Eating People", examines the rhetorical and philosophical nature of contemporary attitudes towards animal rights.
-Diamond's writings on both "early" (Tractatus Logico-Philosophicus era) and "late" (Philosophical Investigations era) Wittgenstein have made her a leading influence in the New Wittgensteinian approach advanced by Alice Crary, James F. Conant, and others.
+Diamond's writings on Wittgenstein have made her a leading influence in the New Wittgensteinian approach advanced by Alice Crary, James F. Conant, and others.

 Diamond has published a collection of essays titled The Realistic Spirit: Wittgenstein, Philosophy, and the Mind.
 She is the editor of Wittgenstein's Lectures on the Foundations of Mathematics: Cambridge 1939, a collection of lectures assembled from the notes of Wittgenstein's students Norman Malcolm, Rush Rhees, Yorick Smythies, and R. G. Bosanquet.

 Wittgenstein and the Moral Life: Essays in Honor of Cora Diamond (edited by Alice Crary) features essays by Crary, John McDowell, Martha Nussbaum, Stanley Cavell, and James F. Conant, among others.